junxit/us-congress-bills-114/bill.md

 ## § 6.

 It shall be in order at any time on the legislative day of November 5, 2015, for the Speaker to entertain motions that the House suspend the rules as though under clause 1 of rule XV, relating to a measure authorizing appropriations for fiscal year 2016 for the Department of Defense.

+## § 7.

+The amendments specified in Rules Committee Print 114–33 shall be considered as though printed in part B of House Report 114–325.